 The Value of Culture to Milton Keynes

-Our most recent Annual Report showed what arts and heritage can do in Milton Keynes:
+Our most recent Annual Report shows the impact of arts and heritage in Milton Keynes:

 Our Annual Report collates data from our members and presents it in a one-page summary that we disseminate to our members and Trustees, as well as to Councillors, funding bodies, stakeholders and businesses – spreading the word about the great work our members deliver.
 By collaborating in this way, our members are able to demonstrate impact much more effectively than they can on their own.